Picsart-AI-Research/ReCoRo-Controllable-Low-Light-Image-Enhancement/README.md

 # ReCoRoGAN

 ## ACM MULTIMEDIA, 2022, [ReCoRo: Region-Controllable Robust Light Enhancement by User-Specified Imprecise Masks](https://arxiv.org/)
-ReCoRo is a low-light enhancement approch which allows users to directly specify “where" and "how much" they want to enhance an input low-light image.
-It aslo posseses resilience to various roughly-supplied user masks.
+ReCoRo is a low-light enhancement approach which allows users to directly specify “where" and "how much" they want to enhance an input low-light image.
+It also possess resilience to various roughly-supplied user masks.

-enhancement with both user-specified imprecise and fine matting masks(columns: Mask, Input, ReCoRo(ours), EnlightenGAN, ZeroDCE, DRBN, LIME)
+Enhancements with both user-specified imprecise and fine matting masks are shown bellow (columns: Mask, Input, ReCoRo(ours), EnlightenGAN, ZeroDCE, DRBN, LIME)
 ![representive_results](/assets/masks_zoom.png)

 ### Overal Architecture